gearglow/ReptiliaWithATwist/The List.md

 Finally, they came to one with only a single occupant: a girl with long, pale blonde hair and wide blue eyes, wearing Ravenclaw robes, who was reading a magazine upside-down.

-"Hello, Luna," Ginny said, opening the door.
+"Hullo, Luna," Ginny said, opening the door.
 "May we join you?"

 Luna looked up from the magazine she was reading.
 "Certainly," she replied in a dreamy voice.